Welsh football museum: Project details

 The project is funded by Wrexham County Borough Council and the Welsh Government and is currently underway to design and eventually open a national football museum in Wrexham.
 The project has been allocated £5 million in development funding by the government.

 The museum is set to be based within the same building as Wrexham Museum, on Wrexham city centre's Regent Street.
 To accommodate the football museum, the building is set to undergo some "major refurbishment work", which would make use of the building's entire upper floor which is currently partly vacant.

 The project is collaborating with staff from England's National Football Museum and the Scottish Football Museum.
 Wales, unlike Scotland and England, has not yet had a national football museum.
 The project forecasts there would be an increase of 80,000 in Wrexham city centre's annual footfall following the completion of the football museum.
-It is projected to open in 2024, with construction starting in 2022.
+It was projected to open in 2024, with construction starting in 2022.
+However, the opening date was pushed back to 2026, at the end of the current Senedd term.

+By 2026, the galleries dedicated to Welsh football would be part of a combined museum, alongside galleries dedicated to Wrexham.